 While the interval is regular, it is not independent of human agency.
 It can and has changed.
 Currently it is four years (A-C), but before that it was eight (C-F).
 Since that change coincided with the first election of Donald Trump, it is fair to speculate that his first election is the main reason for the speed-up.
 Since his election, both parties have become increasingly negative.
 Negative campaigning has existed since the beginning of American democracy, but since Trump's election both parties have taken negativity to a whole new level.

 In the past the negativity of political campaigns began and ended with political campaigns. members of both parties were able to coexist socially outside political life.
-Today though politics, and its negativity, never ends.
+Today, though, politics and its negativity, never ends.
 Partisans of both parties have come to see the other party as intrinsically evil, good only to be destroyed.
 The challenger party does little more than point to the failures of the incumbent regime.
-The incumbent party can increasingly dismiss the challengers' criticisms as "playing politics" and do nothing to correct them.
-As a result, the all-importand true independents – who can confirm the flaws for themselves, as well as their failure to be corrected – are increasingly unsatisfied, increasingly likely to defect to the challengers at the earliest opportunity.
+The incumbent party increasingly dismisses the challengers' criticisms as "playing politics" and does nothing to correct them.
+As a result, the all-important true independents – who can confirm the flaws for themselves, as well as their failure to be corrected – are increasingly unsatisfied, increasingly likely to defect to the challengers at the earliest opportunity.
 They have become motivated by anti-incumbency.

 This election has confirmed that four-year interval.
 However, since Trump remains a player it does not tell us whether the interval stays at four years or reverts to eight following his retirement.
 Based on the data, there is no way to predict that, for now.
 All that can be predicted is that in four years' time both parties will once again march into battle as if marching to Armageddon; and in that election the Democrats will win.
 However, how long that Democratic president will stay in office cannot be answered at this time.